syntruth/Nesta-Subpages-Plugin/README.md

     Page.find_by_path('parent').subpages() => [page-1, page-2, subdir-1]

-The returned array contains the Page instances themselves, not their string paths.
+The returned array contains the Page instances themselves, not their string paths, and they will be sorted based on their titles.

-Lastly, there is also `#has_subpages?` helper method that returns true or false if the page has any subpages.
+Next, there is also `#has_subpages?` helper method that returns true or false if the page has any subpages.

 Subpages are cached within an instance variable the first time that `#subpages` is called, but this should not be a problem in most cases.

 Also, there is a helper defined called `subpages_for` that takes either a Page instance or a string path and returns the same array.

+Lastly, if for some reason you do *not* want a subpage listed, merely give it the metadata tag of `skip subpage: true` and it will indeed be skipped in the list.

 ## Installation